georgepaul171/Research-Project/bpd/1June/results/analysis.md

 - **Feature Interaction Network (Middle-Left Panel):**
   - Nodes represent features; edges indicate strong mutual information-based interactions.
-  - The network structure reveals clusters of features that interact nonlinearly, such as the cluster around floor area and building age.
-  - The thickness of edges encodes interaction strength, supporting the findings in Section 3.3.

 - **Partial Dependence Plots (Middle-Right Panel):**
   - Illustrate how the predicted target changes as a single feature varies, holding others fixed.